 During registration time in the mornings children choose which meal they would like from the menu options.
-There is always an option of two hot meals, sandwiches and baked potatoes.
+There is always an option of two hot meals and sandwiches.
+A vegetarian option is available very day.
 Children are then allocated a corresponding coloured band which they take to the dining hall.
 This ensures that all children receive the meal they have chosen.
 Menus are sent home throughout the year and parents/carers can check online to see what their child has chosen each day.

 Further information available at: northlanarkshire.gov.uk/primaryschoolmeals

 Diets required as a result of a medical condition (a medically prescribed diet, e.g. coeliac disease, diabetes, food allergy or intolerance) can be provided in school by our catering staff.
 A medically prescribed diet form, must be completed by the child’s Registered Dietician or General Practitioner.
 Procedures and forms can be accessed online through North Lanarkshire Council’s website, from the child’s school or dietician, or from North Lanarkshire’s Catering Service.
 For some conditions, parents/carers may be asked to supply prescription foods or attend a meeting to discuss the child’s dietary requirements.